platomik/MIE-SIB/homework1/README.md

 	sr1(IP(src=RandIP('10.0.0.0/8'), dst='172.16.16.16')/UDP(sport=RandShort(),dport=53)/DNS(rd=1,qd=DNSQR(qname="fit.cvut.cz", qtype="AAAA")))

-DNS query to the DNS server at 172.16.16.16 from random ip addresses 10.0.0.0/8.
-The request is about presence IPv6 records type AAAA for the domain fit.cvut.cz.
+DNS query to the DNS server at `172.16.16.16` from random ip addresses `10.0.0.0/8`.
+The request is about presence IPv6 records type `AAAA` for the domain `fit.cvut.cz`.

 `rd=1` is telling that recursion is desired, and `sr1` is the send/receive function that only returns the first answered packet.